Varun0157/transformer-from-scratch/README.md

 # transformer-from-scratch
+*Assignment 2* of *Advanced Natural Language Processing* (IIIT-Hyderabad, Monsoon '24)

-Implementing a Transformer from scratch in PyTorch.
-Assignment 2 of Advanced NLP (IIIT-H Monsoon '24).
+Implementing a Transformer from scratch in PyTorch for the task of English to French translation.

-Check `docs/report` for more details on the implementation and some useful sources while implementing the models.
+Check [the report](./docs/Report.pdf) for more details on the implementation, some useful sources while implementing the models, and hyperparameter analysis and tuning.

 ___
 ## Dependencies
 ### General